Luke 9

 [55] Then having turned He rebuked them.

-Comments Luke 9:55 As the Lord rebuked the disciples, we ourselves must also rebuke in the name of the beloved Son of God any anger coming upon us.
-When someone wishes bad or does bad to you, pray for them and ask the mercy of God to cover them, so that their hearts will be open and see the light of mercy.
+Comments Luke 9:55 As the Lord rebuked the disciples, we ourselves must also rebuke, in the name of the beloved Son of God, any anger coming upon us.
+When someone wishes you harm or harms you, pray for them and ask God’s mercy to cover them, that their heart will be opened and they will see the light of mercy.

-Note: This verse, as given here, is part of the original Gospel, no other later additions (See Greek NT: Westcott and Hort 1881).
+Note: This verse, as given here, is part of the original Gospel, without the later additions (see Greek NT: Westcott and Hort 1881).

 [56] And they went to another village.

-Comments Luke 9:51-56 The time of departure for the beloved Son of God has come closer, but until that time arrives, the beloved Son of God will go on to fulfil His work.
-The Samaritans, even though they are not His people, but they all have come from Him, and the Lord Himself has plans for them as well.
-The disciples did not understand the extended love of the Lord towards all humans, not just only to His people alone, because all people belong to Him, and the disciples needed to learn about this.
+Comments Luke 9:51-56 The time of departure for the beloved Son of God comes closer, but before the time comes, the beloved Son of God will continue to fulfill His work.
+The Samaritans, even though they are not His people, have come from Him, and the Lord Himself has plans for them as well.
+The disciples did not understand the Lord’s extended love for all people, not just for His people, because all people belong to Him, and the disciples need to learn this.

-Note: This verse, as given here, is part of the original Gospel, no other later additions (See Greek NT: Westcott and Hort 1881).
+Note: This verse, as given here, is part of the original Gospel, without the later additions (see Greek NT: Westcott and Hort 1881).

 [57] And as they were making their way, someone said to Him, I will follow Thee wherever Thou might go.

-Comments Luke 9:57 For verses 57 to 60, see Comments Matthew 8:18-22.
+Comments Luke 9:57 For verses 57 to 60, refer to Comments Matthew 8:18-22.
 These portions of Scripture in the Gospels of Matthew and Luke have the same meaning.
-When you want to follow the Lord, if you truly want to dedicate your life to serving the Lord, you must leave everything behind.
-The past of your life put it behind.
-This you can compare as you have cut off the past from that point, and you become a new person in the Lord.
+When you want to follow the Lord Jesus, and if you truly want to dedicate your life to serving the Lord, you must leave everything behind, including your past life.
+This act is like being cut off from everything from that point on and becoming a new person in the Lord.

-Note: The "in the road" portion of this verse that is present in some translations is not part of the original text.
+Note: The phrase “in the road,” found in some translations, is not included in the original text.

 [58] And Jesus said to him, The foxes have holes, and the birds of the air have nests; but the Son of Man has nowhere to lay His head.